Enovale/KtaneManualDownloader/README.md

 ## Reverse Order:
 Checking this option will simply reverse the final output of whatever other rules have been selected.

-## Append(ixes):
+## Vanilla Merge:
-This feature is supposed to append any manual appendixes to the end of the document instead of after their respective module page, however this is NOT functioning yet as I can't find an efficient way to determine which pages are appendix pages.
+This option will put the vanilla KTaNE manual pages into your final merged manual (excluding vanilla modules).
+So for example, the cover page will be added to the beginning of your PDF, then the few intro pages, and the vanilla appendixes at the end of the document.

 ## Sorting:
 These options determine what order the merged PDF pages will be in.